nubarium/-Biometric-SDK-Web/README.md

 #### Other methods

 - clear() : Finish all connections and removes the elements drawed from DOM.
+- retry() : Retry the test without remove the DOM elements.
 - getVersion() :  Get the string values of the component version.

 ### IdCapture